rebma-io/lab/docs/3d/fusion360.md

   short inserts.
 * `<size>TapeHoleID` for the ID of the hole you'll need if you plan on [tapping the holes](joining-parts.md#tapping-holes).
+* `<size><fit>ClearanceHoleID` for the clearance holes as specified in Machinery's Handbook in their normal, close, and loose fits.

 I've provided references to where the data came from originally (for example, the [McMaster-Carr](https://www.mcmaster.com/) screw part